How To Calculate The Employee Retention Tax Credit

 Ready to calculate your ERC refund?
 Follow our step-by-step guide to calculating the employee tax retention credit to maximize your return.

-Once you’ve determined if your small business is eligible, you’re probably wondering how much money you can actually expect to receive from the ERC.
-We’ll break down the percentages, maximums, and specific requirements for ERC-qualified wages to help you understand how much money you could be receiving back from the IRS once you file your 2020 and/0r 2021 Employee Retention Credit!
+We’ll break down the percentages, maximums, and specific requirements for ERC-qualified wages to help you understand how much money you could be receiving back from the IRS once you file your 2020 and/0r 2021 Employee Retention Credit claim.

 How Do I Calculate The Employee Retention Credit?